vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 The current release of Fluent Bit allows you to gather logs from management clusters or Tanzu Kubernetes clusters running in vSphere, Amazon EC2, and Azure.
 You can then forward them to a log storage provider such as [Elastic Search](https://www.elastic.co/), [Kafka](https://www.confluent.io/confluent-operator/), [Splunk](https://www.splunk.com/), or an HTTP endpoint.

-The example shown in this document uses HTTP endpoint [vRealize Log Insight Cloud](https://docs.vmware.com/en/VMware-vRealize-Log-Insight-Cloud/index.html) for forwarding logs from Tanzu Kubernetes clusters.
+The example shown in this document uses an HTTP endpoint [vRealize Log Insight Cloud](https://docs.vmware.com/en/VMware-vRealize-Log-Insight-Cloud/index.html) for forwarding logs from Tanzu Kubernetes clusters.

 A sample yaml for configuring an http endpoint with fluent-bit is provided as reference here.
 For a full of user-configurable values, please see official [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html#fluent-bit-package-configuration-parameters-4)